-If you understand how to look, though, you can discover an entire brand-new market of budget-friendly real estate.
-That’s why I’ve assembled this guide on how to discover foreclosure listings– so that your next home hunt can be a notified one.
+If you know how to look, though, you can discover a whole brand-new market of economical real estate.
+That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next house hunt can be a notified one.

 What Is a Foreclosure or Bank Owned Home?

 If you aren’t 100% positive about what a foreclosure is or why they are more inexpensive, let me clear it up for you really fast.